wouterd/wouterd.github.io/_posts/2014-04-11-continuous-integration-using-docker-maven-and-jenkins.markdown

 {% endhighlight %}

 The script has some magic to resolve the port when it comes to running docker remotely, but it's mostly just running a bunch of docker commands to build an image and start a container.
-I use a little bit of docker magic to monitor the log files on the tomcat container.
+I use some docker magic to monitor the log files on the tomcat container.
 With the VOLUME directive in the tomcat container, I specified that the /var/log/tomcat6 folder is exposed as a volume.
 I can see this folder from other containers if I specify the running tomcat container with the --volumes-from command.
 The following command executes grep in a small container to see if the server has already